Vyral/blake-sloan-recruiting/_posts/2019-02-28-show-me-your-plan-and-ill-show-you-your-future.md

 youtube_code: 3Rtg7DVL2dM
 ---

 TODAY'S TOPIC: "**SHOW ME YOUR PLAN..
-AND I'LL SHOW YOU YOUR FUTURE**".....
+AND I'LL SHOW YOU YOUR FUTURE**"…..

 Last Week We Talked About "TARGETS",, Today..
-We Talk About A "PLAN TO HIT THOSE TARGETS"...
+We Talk About A "PLAN TO HIT THOSE TARGETS"…

-SPECIFICALLY The&nbsp;**Tools To Use**, And Implement To Hatch A Plan That Will Actually Work...&nbsp;
+SPECIFICALLY The&nbsp;**Tools To Use**, And Implement To Hatch A Plan That Will Actually Work…&nbsp;

-MOST PEOPLE...
-Want To Be Successful..
+MOST PEOPLE… Want To Be Successful..
 They Have the Deep DESIRE..
 WANT..
 AND NEED..&nbsp;

-BUT...&nbsp;**THEY DO NOT KNOW WHAT TO DO EVERY SINGLE DAY TO MAKE THAT HAPPEN**...&nbsp;
+BUT…&nbsp;**THEY DO NOT KNOW WHAT TO DO EVERY SINGLE DAY TO MAKE THAT HAPPEN**…&nbsp;

 AKA..
-A Daily Plan...
-Like To The Hour....&nbsp;**THEY FEEL LOST.**.&nbsp;
+A Daily Plan… Like To The Hour….&nbsp;**THEY FEEL LOST.**.&nbsp;

 -We Talk About IDEAL WEEKLY SCHEDULE'S (IWS)&nbsp;

--Clear BENCHMARKS...
-Reverse Engineering Production From The BIG TARGET!&nbsp;
+-Clear BENCHMARKS… Reverse Engineering Production From The BIG TARGET!&nbsp;

 -Breaking The Benchmark Into&nbsp;**4 WEEKLY KEYS**!&nbsp;